 The cloud pilot was successful and can be used as proof of concept for future interoperability testing for other CCSDS working groups.
 The cloud setup described herein was used to perform the SDLS Extended Procedure interoperability testing but refer to the SDLS Extended Procedure Yellow Book for more details.
 This pilot proved that testing in the cloud is a low cost, efficient option for CCSDS working groups to interface their implementations.
 This approach is likely to significantly decrease the amount of time to perform interoperability testing since agencies will not have to wait until the technical meetings every six months or get bogged down with IT security and firewall modification requests.

-: Agency’s Policies on Cloud
+: Agency Policies on Cloud

 Each Agency has different policies with respect to hosting information and systems in the cloud.
 This is the main reason why a single cloud provider can be difficult to achieve.
 For example, Agency X only allows the Agency to use local, in-country, cloud providers.
 This may not work if an agency has certain requirements (i.e. FEDRAMP) that must be met.
 Table 2: Agencies Cloud Policy is a sample set of cloud polices from agencies within the Security Working Group.
 These are policies on cloud technologies at the time of the development of this document and the latest agency policies should be reviewed when planning the use of cloud on CCSDS projects.
 Cloud technologies and agency polices are evolving and each CCSDS participating agencies should contact their appropriate cloud point of contact to verify that the data presented in Table 2: Agencies Cloud Policy is applicable and accurate.